Climate change in Indonesia: Policies and legislation

 Indonesia has committed to reducing their greenhouse gas emissions since the Conference of Parties (COP) 15 of 2009, more commonly known as the Copenhagen Summit.
 Regarding mitigation approaches, Indonesia has pledged to reduce their own greenhouse emissions by 26% and by 41% with the help from external international assistance by 2020.
 Indonesia has established a payment for ecosystem services (PES) to encourage the uptake of climate friendly practices.
 The program aims to focus on assisting local and rural communities to encourage sustainable agricultural practices.
 Offering monetary incentives to farmers helps to build resilience in the landscape and reduces the chance of soil erosion, forest fires and landslides.
 The government implemented a moratorium first issued in 2011 on forest clearing permits, this policy has been labeled as 'propaganda' and activists are skeptical that the new moratorium will do much to reduce the rate of deforestation.
 Indonesia has established a forest conservation program that aims to establish a number of protected national parks, wildlife reserves and forest conservation areas.
 In 2015, the Indonesian government submitted its Intended Nationally Determined Contributions (INDCs) to the United Nations Framework Convention on Climate Change (UNFCCC).
 Indonesia's INDC outlined its commitment to reducing greenhouse gas emissions by 29% by 2030, compared to business-as-usual emissions.
 On a state level, Indonesia is implementing policies such as feed-in tariffs for renewable energy producers, tax incentives for renewable energy project and the development of a geothermal power plant to achieve these targets.
+Indonesia’s coastal adaptation and marine-resource financing initiatives have included “Ocean20” and “Blue Halo S”, with implementation partners including Konservasi Indonesia and Conservation International and support from the Green Climate Fund.